dato7777/pixabayFrontend/README.md

 #Instructions for installing the app

 In the project directory, you can run:
-### clone project into your new folder through terminal/CLI with command: git clone https://github.com/dato7777/pixabayFrontend.git
+### 1) clone project into your new folder through terminal/CLI with command: git clone https://github.com/dato7777/pixabayFrontend.git
-### enter directory of your new folder with command: cd "your directory"
+### 2) enter directory of your new folder with command: cd "your directory"
-###run inside terminal: npm i
+### 3) run inside terminal:  npm i
-### run inside terminal:npm start
+### 4) run inside terminal:  npm start